2021 in ONE Championship: Background

-Two heavyweight bouts were scheduled for the prelim portion of the card, first Oumar Kane against Mehdi Barghi in an MMA bout and Patrick Schmid against Rade Opacic in an kickboxing bout.
+Two heavyweight bouts were scheduled for the prelim portion of the card, first Oumar Kane against Mehdi Barghi in an MMA bout and Patrick Schmid against Rade Opacic in a kickboxing bout.
 However, Medhi Barghi and Rade Opacic were out of their respective bout due to health and safety protocols.
 Schmid and Kane have met in a short-notice MMA fight.